 Sending payment reminders can help prevent late or missed rent payments.
 Send reminders via email, text message, and/or resident app a few days before rent is due, and again on the due date if payment has not been received.
-Consider offering incentives for renters who pay their rent on time, such as a discount on rent or a small gift card.
+Consider , such as a discount on rent or a small gift card.

 Be proactive with delinquent tenants